-Escalation policies make sure the right people are notified at the right time and is the connector between services and schedules — a service can only have one escalation policy, though an escalation policy can be associated with multiple services.
+Escalation policies make sure the right people are notified at the right time.
+They connect services to schedules.
+A service can only have one escalation policy, though an escalation policy can be associated with multiple services.

-Escalation policies are found under Configuration → Escalation Policies, where there will already be a Default escalation policy.
-By default, the Account Owner will be the only target on this escalation policy, though this can be changed at any time.
+Escalation policies are found under Configuration → Escalation Policies.
+There is a Default escalation policy in the account from the start.
+The Account Owner will be the only target on the default escalation policy, though this can be changed at any time.

 To create an escalation policy: